Hi – I’m George Fuller and I am with my Norwegian Elkhound Service Dog Ivar (E-var).

 Education

-Doctor of Education Student, Special Education, University of San Francisco (completing my dissertation).
+Doctor of Education Student, Special Education, University of San Francisco.

 Master of Arts, Special Education, California State University, Los Angeles